Table of Contents

 Complications associated with acoustic neuroma treatment

 Both radiotherapy and surgery are associated with a number of risks.
-Risk of surgery include hearing loss, facial weakness and facial numbness.
-Facial nerve palsy, hearing loss and secondary malignancy can occur following radiotherapy.
+The risk of surgery includes hearing loss, facial weakness, and facial numbness.
+Facial nerve palsy, hearing loss, and secondary malignancy can occur following radiotherapy.